t-lo/mailserver/README.md

    SMTP is available via STARTTLS at port 25, and via SSL/TLS at port 465. <br/>
    IMAP is on port 143, IMAPS on 993.

+# Contribute
+See the [contributing](https://github.com/t-lo/mailserver/wiki#contributing) page of the project's wiki.